Android-9/overthewire-bandit/WARGAMES.md

 ---

 #### Level 25
-You are told that a daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pincode.
-There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.
+You are told that a daemon is listening on port 30002 and will give you the password for bandit25 if given the password for bandit24 and a secret numeric 4-digit pin code.
+There is no way to retrieve the pin code except by going through all of the 10000 combinations, called brute-forcing.

 Create another temporary directory with `mktemp -d`, then navigate to it.